timpending/comp-sci-curriculum/Unit-2/03-lists-revisited.md

 **EXERCISE**

-Look at the code for a doubly linked list [here](https://github.com/gSchool/DoublyLinkedListRuby).
+Look at the code for a doubly linked list [here](https://github.com/gSchool/LinkedListsJS).
 Implement the remaining methods and make the tests pass.

+**EXERCISE**

+Work on part 3 of the doubly linked list exercises [here](https://github.com/gSchool/LinkedListsJS).